Visible-Capital/openapi/README.md

 - Then we redirect the client to the open banking process
 - Finally we get the client redirected back to our application and we make a final call to the Visible Capital'a API to get the report in a json format.

+### Local http server
+Just for demonstration purposes you might want to run the html page in a local server for the redirect to work locally.
+I recommend using https://www.npmjs.com/package/http-server